So what is really happening out there?

 I have heard this contradiction many times over the last 5 weeks and it seems to be more often than not at the moment, but it has taken me this long to knit the clues together to the form the view that I now believe that there are opportunities forming again amidst the confusion and contradiction.

 It is still about having the right management in place, and the results coming through at present seem to demonstrate that the right decisions on investment v. opportunity / capacity v. opportunity, are being taken.
+Many of these companies also seem to be building up cash and balance sheet strength in readiness for the upturn whilst consolidating performance through this and any development to the downturn.

 In many cases the dividend is also being ratcheted up and, despite the recent history of banking aside (in the run up to the credit crunch) most of these companies have been conservative with dividend increases and payout ratios over the last few years preferring instead to strengthen balance sheets in turbulent times.